General Lab Information

 Quantitative Cellular Tomography

 The QCT beamline will provide the researchers with a high-throughput analytical approach of imaging frozen hydrated intact cells.
 Equipped with a cryo-light microscope, the beamline will also have built-in capability of correlation on subcellular morphology and functionality.
-QCT supports a wide variety of research areas including molecular environmental science, plant and soil sciences, climate, earth and planetary sciences, and life and biological sciences.
+QCT supports a wide variety of research areas including molecular environmental science, plant and soil sciences, earth and planetary sciences, and life and biological sciences.

 BioImaging Core (BIC) of NSLS-II/CBMS is responsible for an offline X-ray Fluorescence Imaging station calledĀ AttoMap-310 (Sigray Inc.).
 AttoMap covers a broad range of energies (5 source targets) for sensitivity to both light (eg P) and heavy elements (eg U) with spatial resolutions ranging from 5 to 15 microns.